 There are approximately 60 million Evangelical Christians who are of voting age in America.
 That’s 60 million out of about 246 million eligible voters in the United States.
 Thus, one in four people claim to be Evangelical Christians.
 Of those 60 million Christians, 24 million (or 40%) are not even registered to vote.
 Of the 36 million who are registered to vote, a large part do not.
 This matters because the average margin of victory in the last eight presidential elections has been less than 5 million votes.
 If just 15% more Christians voted biblical values, this would add over 5 million Christian votes toward promoting righteousness in America and Christians could turn back the tide of today’s rapidly declining culture in virtually one election.

 Now, this isn't an exact science because the political landscape of America is so diverse, state-by-state.
-But the principle is the same: If we do what God calls us to do, He'll make up the difference where we lack in numbers.
+But the principle is the same: If we do what God calls us to do, He'll make up the difference where we lack.

 President James Garfield said, "Now more than ever, the people are responsible for the character of their Congress.
 If that body is ignorant, reckless, corrupt, it is because the people tolerate ignorance, recklessness, and corruption.
 If it be intelligent, brave, and pure, it's because the people demand these qualities to represent them in the national legislature.
 If the next centennial does not find us a great nation, it will be because those who represent the enterprise, the culture, and the morality of the nation do not aid in controlling the political forces."